ababier/open-kbp/README.md

 ![](read-me-images/aapm.png)

-The _open-kbp-competition_ repository provides code that is intended to get participants of the OpenKBP Challenge started with dose prediction.
+The _open-kbp_ repository provides code that is intended to get participants of the OpenKBP Challenge started with dose prediction.
 The repository can be used on either a local machine or in the cloud (for free) using [Google Colab](https://colab.research.google.com).